-The film tells the heart-wrenching story of the events that happened in Peshawar in December 2014 when terrorists mowed down hundreds of schoolchildren.
-Shown through the eyes of a mother, preparing to surprise her son with a new bag on his birthday, The School Bag won many international accolades in 2017.
+The film tells the heart-wrenching story of the massacre in Peshawar’s Army Public School in December 2014.
+Shown through the eyes of a mother preparing to surprise her son with a new bag on his birthday, The School Bag won many international accolades when it released.

-Kalki Koechlin seems to be ruling the short web films industry currently.
-She doesn’t shy away from bold topics and this time she stars in a film based on online sex scandal and cyberbullying.
-With flawless acting and bold dialogues, this film deserves your attention.
+Kalki Koechlin doesn’t shy away from controversial topics, as she has demonstrated regularly with her work.
+Naked is based on online sex scandals and cyberbullying.
+With flawless acting and sharp dialogues, this film deserves your attention.

 5. Death Of A Father

-The only animated film that makes this list, ‘death of a father’ is a brilliant portrayal of pathos while dealing with the intricacy of a tragedy.
+This animated film is a brilliant portrayal of pathos while dealing with the intricacy of a tragedy.
 It’s a simple story about a Bengali man, reluctantly executing the customs of his father’s funeral.
-But there are a lot of understated aspects to it that make this film a must watch.
+But there are a lot of understated aspects to it that make this one of the best short films on YouTube.

 7. The Black Cat